 - The fax recipient did not receive the fax page(s).

-- You encounter a NDR email notification from Microsoft Exchange server with a message similar to the following:
+- You encounter an NDR email notification from Microsoft Exchange server with a message similar to the following:

-- Stop the GFI FaxMaker FaxServer - and the GFI FaxMaker Message Transfer Agent service
+- Stop the GFI FaxMaker FaxServer and the GFI FaxMaker Message Transfer Agent (MTA) services.

-- Send a email fax request from Microsoft Outlook
+- Send an email fax request from Microsoft Outlook.

 - Check if the email arrives in the ..\FaxMaker\sinkdrop directory.
 The files in this directory will be in .eml format.
 If no email is found in this directory, then the problem is with how the faxes are routed to GFI FaxMaker server.

 - If the email arrives in this directory, start the GFI FaxMaker Message Transfer Agent service.
 This will cause the MTA to process the outbound email fax request from the ..\FaxMaker\sinkdrop directory.
-The sfm, bdy and other attachments of this email are stored in the ..\FaxMaker\out directory by the Message Transfer Agent (MTA).
+The SFM, BDY and other attachments of this email are stored in the ..\FaxMaker\out directory by the MTA.

 - Expand Administrative Group > Routing Groups > First Routing Group > Connectors

 - Here you should find the GFI FaxMaker SMTP Connector.
-If you do not find the connector, you will need to create it as per section of the user manual.
+If you do not find the connector, you will need to create it.

 - Once this is done, click the Address Space tab and ensure that you have the following address spaces:

-Once you have confirmed that your GFI FaxMaker SMTP connector is set up correctly, you should ensure that your IIS Settings are setup correctly when GFI FaxMaker is installed on a separate machine to Microsoft Exchange server.
+Once you have confirmed that your GFI FaxMaker SMTP connector is set up correctly, you should ensure that your IIS Settings are set up correctly when GFI FaxMaker is installed on a separate machine to the Microsoft Exchange server.